ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 - **Adding data abstractions groups together the pieces of data that describe some entity**

-  - Helps reduce the system’s complexity.
+  - Helps reduce the system's complexity.
     - Such as Records and structures

 - **Object oriented paradigm:**